KennyMcGeoch/LeetCodeExercises/README.md

 2460.
 Apply Operations to an Array (Easy)
 2465.
 Number of Distinct Averages (Easy)
 2469.
 Convert the Temperature (Easy)
+2481.
+Minimum Cuts to Divide a Circle (Easy)
 2578.
 Split With Minimum Sum (Easy)
 2591.
 Distribute Money to Maximum Children (Easy) 2619.
 Array Prototype Last (Easy)